Postselection technique for optical Quantum Key Distribution with improved de Finetti reductions: Proof of statements in Sec.

 To apply a uniformly random permutation on a string of length $n$ in practice, one can apply the Fisher-Yates shuffle, which is a simple algorithm that can permute the string in-place using approximately $n\log(n)$ random bits.
 Alternatively, there is a minor variation of that algorithm that can be implemented in a ``streaming'' fashion with respect to the input string, at the cost of requiring enough memory to store the input and output strings simultaneously, as follows.
 First prepare a ``blank'' output string.
 Then take the first value in the input string, select a uniformly random position $j\in[n]$ (which uses approximately $\log(n)$ bits), and fill that value in the $j^\text{th}$ position in the output string.
 Repeat this procedure for each subsequent value in the input string, though in each subsequent step, one should only choose a uniformly random position out of the remaining ``blank'' spaces.
 This yields a uniformly random permutation of the input string, and uses only about $n\log(n)$ random bits (in fact fewer than that, since later steps require less randomness as the number of blank spaces decreases).

 Technically, the above procedure describes permutations on classical strings rather than quantum registers.
 However, if one were to apply random permutations in QKD protocols in practice, it would indeed usually be performed on the classical output strings rather than the quantum states.
-This discrepancy can be resolved by noting that if the initial measurement steps in the protocol are described by a channel with an ``IID form'' $\mathcal{M}^{\otimes n}$, then the permutation of the output strings commutes with these measurements, and hence we can view it as effectively implementing the permutation directly on the quantum registers, as desired.
+This discrepancy can be resolved by noting that if the initial measurement steps in the protocol are described by a channel with an ``IID form'' $\mathcal{M}^{\otimes n}$ (or some other suitable form of ``permutation symmetry''), then the permutation of the output strings commutes with these measurements, and hence we can view it as effectively implementing the permutation directly on the quantum registers, as desired.

 We now prove \cref{lemma:endOfStepOne}, by first showing the following lemmas \cref{lemma:psLemma,lemma:tau}.
 Note that \cref{lemma:psLemma} is also proved in the proof of \cite[Theorem 2]{christandl_postselection_2009}.